-|filename||Specifies the name of the local file to upload.||Required||None|
+|filename||The name of the local file to upload.||Yes||None|

-|multipart_threshold||Specifies a object length threshold.
-If the object length is larger than the threshold, the resumable upload is used.||Optional||10 MB|
+|multipart_threshold||Specifies a threshold for the object length.
+If the object length exceeds the threshold, multipart upload is used.||No||10 MB|

-|progress_callback||Specifies the upload progress callback function.||Optional||None|
+|progress_callback||Specifies the upload progress callback function.||No||None|

-|num_threads||Specifies the number of concurrent upload threads.||Optional||1|
+|num_threads||Specifies the number of concurrent upload threads.||No||1|

-# -*- coding: utf-8 -*- import oss2 # It is highly risky to log on with AccessKey of an Alibaba Cloud account because the account has permissions on all the APIs in OSS.
-We recommend that you log on as a RAM user to access APIs or perform routine operations and maintenance.
-To create a RAM account, log on to https://ram.console.aliyun.com. auth = oss2.Auth('<yourAccessKeyId>', '<yourAccessKeySecret>') # This example uses endpoint China East 1 (Hangzhou).
-Specify the actual endpoint based on your requirements. bucket = oss2.Bucket(auth, 'http://oss-cn-hangzhou.aliyuncs.com', '<yourBucketName>') # When the file length is larger than or be equal to the value of the optional parameter multipart_threshold (10 MB by default), the resumable upload is used.
-If you do not use the store parameter to specify the directory, a py-oss-upload directory is created under the HOME directory to save upload progress information. oss2.resumable_upload(bucket, '<yourObjectName>', '<yourLocalFile>')
+# -*- coding: utf-8 -*- import oss2 # Security risks may arise if you use the AccessKey pair of an Alibaba Cloud account to log on to OSS because the account has permissions on all API operations.
+We recommend that you use your RAM user's credentials to call API operations or perform routine operations and maintenance.
+To create your RAM user, log on to the RAM console. auth = oss2.Auth('<yourAccessKeyId>', '<yourAccessKeySecret>') # The endpoint of the China (Hangzhou) region is used in this example.
+Specify the actual endpoint. bucket = oss2.Bucket(auth, 'http://oss-cn-hangzhou.aliyuncs.com', '<yourBucketName>') # When the object length is greater than or equal to the value of the multipart_threshold optional parameter, multipart upload is used.
+The default value of multipart_threshold is 10 MB.
+If you do not use the store parameter to specify a directory, a directory named .py-oss-upload is created in the HOME directory to store the checkpoint information. oss2.resumable_upload(bucket, '<yourObjectName>', '<yourLocalFile>')

-# If you use the store parameter to specify the directory, the progress information is stored in the specified directory.
-If you use the num_threads to set the number of concurrent upload threads, ensure that the value of oss2.defaults.connection_pool_size is no less than the thread number..
-The number of concurrent threads is 1 by default. oss2.resumable_upload(bucket, '<yourObjectName>', '<yourLocalFile>', store=oss2.ResumableStore(root='/tmp'), multipart_threshold=100*1024, part_size=100*1024, num_threads=4)
+# If you use the store parameter to specify a directory, the checkpoint information is stored in the specified directory.
+If you use the num_threads parameter to specify the number of concurrent upload threads, ensure that the value of oss2.defaults.connection_pool_size is greater than or equal to the number of concurrent upload threads.
+The default number of concurrent threads is 1. oss2.resumable_upload(bucket, '<yourObjectName>', '<yourLocalFile>', store=oss2.ResumableStore(root='/tmp'), multipart_threshold=100*1024, part_size=100*1024, num_threads=4)